 Conceived as a day in the life of Mello and Omar, "Keep It Mello" features cameos from Dillon Francis, Getter, Borgore, Mija and more.
 It probably goes without saying that this piece made for a fun day on set!

 There are only so many people in this world that can recognize the good in everything they encounter.
 Wally Wojack was one of those people.
-We were lucky enough to wander into his little home in Rothbury, Michigan, and just about walked away with enough footage to tell his life story.
-In memory of Wally, here's a look at some of our favorite parts of that conversation.
+Shortly before his passing in April of 2017, we were lucky enough to wander into his little home in Rothbury, Michigan, and learn a bit about his life.
+Here's a look at some of our favorite parts of our time together.

 Every summer since 2013, our team has migrated out to Rothbury, Michigan to produce a collection of films at Electric Forest.